Using them when being broken down is no doubt the time they are used the most, but I have also used them in many other scenarios.

-The FRED has 10 different flashing modes including flashlight, double blink, double pulse, single blink, rotate, SOS rescue (morse code), and much more.
+The FRED has ten different flashing modes, including flashlight, double blink, double pulse, single blink, rotate, SOS rescue (Morse code), and much more.

-A button on the top is press to cycle through the modes.
+A button on the top is pressed to cycle through the modes.

 FlareAlert LED Beacon Road Flare – Red

-Flare Alert also makes some good emergncy lights.
+Flare Alert also makes some good emergency lights.

 They are simple units with a dome on the top and an LED light bulb inside.